Product Description

 Frequently Asked Questions

-Q: What is the bearing ID on the MO 120E35S-A and why does it matter?
+Q: What is the bearing ID and why does it matter?

-A: The MO 120E35S-A has a 20mm bearing inner diameter (ID).
-This dimension determines whether the roller will fit on your equipments axle or bolt.
-If your pallet jack has a different bearing bore size, this roller will not fit properly.
+A: This dimension determines whether the roller will fit on your pallet jack's axle.
+If your equipment has a different bearing size, this roller will not fit properly.
 Always verify your axle diameter before ordering.

-Q: Which Mobile models does the MO 120E35S-A load roller fit?
+Q: Which Mobile models does this load roller fit?

-A: The MO 120E35S-A is designed for Mobile ECO I-55 manual pallet trucks.
+A: This assembly is designed for Mobile ECO I-55 manual pallet trucks.
 Alternate model designations include ECO I55 and ECO I 55 (same equipment, different formatting).
 Confirm your model name matches one of these before ordering.

-Q: What are the advantages of all-steel construction for this load roller?
+Q: What are the advantages of all-steel construction?

 A: All-steel hub and tread construction provides maximum durability and load capacity.
 Steel rollers resist wear better than rubber or polyurethane in high-volume material handling.
 Steel maintains rigidity under heavy loads and performs well on smooth warehouse floors.
 Steel construction does not compress or flatten over time like softer materials.

-A: The MO 120E35S-A has integrated bearings, meaning the bearings are built into the roller assembly.
+A: Yes, this assembly includes integrated bearings built into the roller.
 You do not need to source or install separate bearings.
-This simplifies installation and reduces the risk of bearing misalignment.
+This simplifies assembly and reduces the risk of bearing misalignment.

-A: With proper maintenance and typical warehouse use, an all-steel load roller usually lasts 3 to 5 years.
+A: With proper maintenance and typical warehouse use, an all-steel load roller usually lasts years.
 Lifespan depends on load weight, floor conditions, and maintenance frequency.
 Inspect the roller quarterly for visible wear, cracks, or flat spots.
 Replace immediately if the roller does not spin freely or shows damage.